BardicDefense/purple-hack/spells.md

 _Transmutation (R: Long, D: 1 day)_
 AoE: Up to 50-ft radius / 20 × 20.
 This spell causes normal vegetation to thicken and grow.
 Within the area of effect, combat speed drops to 5 for creatures up to Medium size (10 for creatures Large and greater).
 Line of sight drops to 10 ft; anything in sight in the growth has heavy cover.
 The area must already have at least living brush in it for this spell to function.

-#### Protection from Aligned
+#### Protection from Unnatural

 _Abjuration (R: Short, D: 1 hour)_
 All chosen creatures within range are warded.
-Anointed and supernatural creatures (undead, constructs, extraplanar) of one chosen alignment (Law, Chaos, Good, Evil) cannot charm, frighten, or possess the warded creatures, and must reroll any hits scored against them.
+Undead, constructs, and supernatural creatures cannot charm, frighten, or possess the warded creatures, and must reroll any hits scored against them.

 #### Rope Trick